praydog/uevr-docs/src/README.md

-# UnrealVR
+# UEVR

-Welcome to UnrealVR!
+Welcome to UEVR!
 This powerful tool will transform your favorite Unreal Engine games into 6DOF VR experiences with minimal effort.

 ## Features